At a glance

-Assess the needs of local centres
+Assess the needs of local centers

-As many of the placements in Ghana are under-resourced, you’ll also assess the needs of the rehabilitation centres where you’ll be working.
+As many of the placements in Ghana are under-resourced, you’ll also assess the needs of the rehabilitation centers where you’ll be working.
 This will help with the development of long-term childcare plans and healthy practices for these institutions.

 Where in Ghana will I be working?

-Volunteering for Professionals
+Volunteering for professionals